SlapBot/stephanie-va/README.md

 =============

-Stephanie is an open-source platform built specifically for voice-controlled applications as well as to automate daily tasks imitating much of an virtual assistant's work.
+Stephanie is an open-source platform built specifically for voice-controlled applications as well as to automate daily tasks imitating much of a virtual assistant's work.

-To learn more, head to [Stephanie](http://slapbot.github.io/), which has nicely formatted guides for installation, configuration, usages, etc along with the extensive documentation.
+To learn more, head to [Stephanie](http://slapbot.github.io/), which has nicely formatted guides for installation, configuration, usages, etc. along with the extensive documentation.

 ## Support